vbanai/ML-Technics-in-Retail/README.md

 - Product boundling<br/>
 - ANTICEDENT AND CONSEQUENT products can be combined to a new product<br/>
  <br/>
- B) COLLABORATIVE FILTERING<br/>
+ B) USER BASED COLLABORATIVE FILTERING<br/>
  Collaborative filtering is used to recommend products based on the history of user behaviours and<br/>
 consequently looks at the similarities between USERS.
 USER-TO-USER similarity matrix is to be created <br/>
-on the basis of cosine similarity to check which customers has similar buying patterns  <br/>
+on the basis of cosine similarity to check which customers has similar buying/"liking" patterns  <br/>
 and to set hierarchy among these customers.
 Finally we check which are the products in the similar  <br/>
 users' basket that are missing from the examined consumer's basket, and these products can be   <br/>
-recommend to the given customer with respect to the hierarchy created on the basis of similarity.<br/>
+recommend to the given customer/user with respect to the hierarchy created on the basis of similarity.<br/>
-This technique is very effective in the field of DIRECT and ONLINE MARKETING.<br/>
+This technique can be very effective in the field of DIRECT and ONLINE MARKETING, if user profile <br/>
+doesn't change quickly and we have balance between sortiment and consumer volume.<br/>
 <br/>
- C) ITEM BASED FILTERING<br/>
+ C) ITEM BASED COLLABOARITVE FILTERING<br/>
- ITEM-TO-ITEM similarity matrix   <br/>
+ ITEM-TO-ITEM model uses almost the same method like the user-to-user one, just here we use rating distribution     <br/>
+ per item.
+This leads more stabil rating (rating = buying) distribution, and we don't have to rebuilt the <br/>
+ so often.
  <br/>
 3.)
 E-COMMERCE RETAIL BUSINESS ANALYSIS<br/>
 <br/>